-- Determine which deployments options are best suited to their needs
+Determine which deployments options are best suited to their need

 Pexip was chosen as a flexible, multi-platform solution to provide a “bridge” between legacy infrastructure and new vendors.
 This is because it can read and connect video sources from every technology at the backend (whether Google, Microsoft, Cisco or another provider) and deliver the best experience on one’s preferred device.

 If one of your teams is on Microsoft and another is on Google, why should they not be able to collaborate on one platform with a single user interface?
 The same goes when your organization connects with external stakeholders.

 By prioritizing interoperability, organizations can bring old and new technologies together.
 This increases opportunities for enhanced collaboration and investment protection, and perhaps most importantly, provides a superior IT experience for all users.